 17. Tab Slider

 This is an impressive example from CSS Ninja where tabs containing a title bar with some content in plain text are arranged in close order.
 They expand upon clicking them and contract again when another tab is clicked.
 The content is static but the animations are done in real time.
 The accordion effect of CSS3 is used here to create this animated tabbed text.
-You can download the source files for this demo from here.

 The capability of animating multiple objects in a frame simultaneously in CSS3 has been demonstrated here with the robot AT-AT made up of many components and each one is moving in it's own defined course at the same time.
 This gives an illusion of an object moving around in the frame.
 Even the background is changing according to the movement of AT-AT.